-The authentic recipe right from a master home cook of its kind.
-Sadly, not me.
-Again.
-(Lol).
-My mother is beyond a shadow of a doubt the ultimate moussaka master chef.
-Potatoes and eggplant are sweet and soft, the ground meat is perfectly seasoned and extra juicy and the (kind of) béchamel sauce is … pure magic.
 She is particularly proud of her version of this sauce because in quest of the perfect béchamel sauce after decades she came down to the most tasteful and light version of it.
 Delicious and gluten-free too which is so important for many people.
 So stay tuned and off we go!

-The history of the dish
+The recipe's history

 Otherwise, keep on reading.

-The famous chef Nikolaos Tselementes introduced new elements from French cuisine to the simplicity of Greek dishes and created a whole new culinary chapter to the modern Greek cuisine.
-Throughout the twentieth century, his cookbook was so popular in the middle-class that is still in print.
-Its influence was huge and resulted in the creation of a new urban cuisine that combined the traditional Greek cooking with French sauces like béchamel and ingredients like butter, broth, cream, etc. That’s how dishes like moussaka, pastitsio, and stuffed eggplant (papoutsakia) are part of the Greek cuisine.
+Throughout the twentieth century, his cookbook was so popular among the middle-class that it is still in print.
+Its influence was huge and resulted in the creation of a new urban cuisine that combined traditional Greek cooking with French sauces like béchamel and ingredients like butter, broth, cream, etc. That’s how dishes like moussaka, pastitsio, and stuffed eggplant (papoutsakia) are part of Greek cuisine.

 No more history stuff.
 Let’s jump into the details of the recipe.

-The authentic recipe calls for potatoes and eggplant.
-Note down that first it is better to sprinkle eggplant with salt and set aside for about 30 minutes (preferably 1 hour but well …) to draw out the bitterness and some of the moisture.
-This way eggplant is sweeter and it keeps a perfect shape.
-Nevertheless, the most important is that pre-salting allows the eggplant to soak up less oil resulting in a lighter version without sacrificing flavor.
-This is optional but highly recommended for a perfect moussaka.
+Eggplant: The first step is optional.
+It is better to sprinkle salt and set aside for about 30 minutes (preferably 1 hour but well …) to draw out the bitterness and some of the moisture.
+This way eggplant is sweeter and keeps a perfect shape.

-Then you have two options.
+Fry or bake the veggies: You have two options.
 Either you fry the veggies or you bake them.
 In terms of taste, I don’t find a huge difference between those methods.
 Nevertheless, my sensible stomach appreciates the lightness of the baked vegetables.
 It’s up to you what to choose.

 The meat

-The (kind of) béchamel sauce
+The kind of béchamel sauce

 The spices